Adaptive GR(1) Specification Repair for Liveness-Preserving Shielding in Reinforcement Learning: Introduction

-In this paper, we address these critical limitations, by proposing the first framework for adaptive shielding, which to the best of our knowledge, (i) makes explicit the environment assumptions that must hold for the correctness of the shield, by using a declarative form (LTL/GR(1)) \cite{bloem2012synthesis}; (ii) synthesizes an initial shield (implementing the winning-region) based on the system’s desired behaviour (guarantees) and the expected behaviour of the environment (assumptions); and (iii) automatically repairs the specification when assumption violations are observed at runtime; upon detecting a violation, our framework employs ILP to adapt the GR(1) specification to the new environment dynamics, and a new shield controller is synthesized on-the-fly.
-Since GR(1) synthesis is polynomial-time (unlike full LTL synthesis, which is double-exponential \cite{pnueli1989synthesis}), these adaptations can be performed online during deployment.
-Importantly, because specification repair is logic-based and expressed in GR(1), the shield’s evolution is transparent: the system provides human-readable explanations of how and why the safety rules were modified.
+In this paper, we address these critical limitations, by proposing an adaptive shielding framework that, (i) makes explicit the environment assumptions that must hold for the correctness of the shield, by using a declarative form (LTL/GR(1)) \cite{bloem2012synthesis}; (ii) synthesizes an initial shield (implementing the winning-region) based on the system’s desired behaviour (guarantees) and the expected behaviour of the environment (assumptions); and (iii) automatically repairs the specification when assumption violations are observed at runtime; upon detecting a violation, our framework employs ILP to adapt the GR(1) specification to the new environment dynamics, and a new shield controller is synthesized on-the-fly.
+Adaptability here refers to logical assumption and guarantee repair, rather than probabilistic model learning.
+There exists approaches along this line, but they typically assume the transition graph of the system is fixed and the probabilities are to be estimated online \cite{pranger2021adaptive}.
+In contrast, our approach can be seen as updating the underlying transition graph, providing explicit assumption or guarantee weakening explanations in the event of an update.
+We note however, that our methodology can capture probabilistic systems, by treating them pessimistically as demonstrated in our Minepump case study.
+We use the term \emph{environment assumptions} broadly to denote the logical rules encoding safety-relevant aspects of the environment (such as next step invariants), not a full transition model of the underlying MDP; while the assumption of a formal model of the environment might feel restrictive, we stress that it is necessary for absolute safety and correctness guarantees.
+Often many high-dimensional environments, for example our Atari Seaquest environment, can be encoded efficiently via a logical environment abstraction, enabling correctness, while allowing RL to take care of the finer details.

+GR(1) is chosen due it its easily interpretable logic-based assume-guarantee structure, enabling human-readable explanations and transparent evolution: how and why the safety rules were modified.
 This combination of adaptability and interpretability enhances trustworthiness, aligning with recent efforts in explainable and self-explainable adaptive systems \cite{hussain2021explainable,khalid2021towards}.
+Furthermore, as GR(1) synthesis is polynomial-time (unlike full LTL synthesis, which is double-exponential \cite{pnueli1989synthesis}), our adaptation module can be performed online during deployment.